We're making efficient, climate-friendly cooling for all a reality.

 Improve air quality and public health due to reduced pollutant emissions from power plants.

-Save trillions of dollars in utility bills and avoided infrastructure investments.
+Save trillions of dollars in utility bills and infrastructure investments.

 How to cool a warming world

-To realize the many benefits of universal access to clean cooling, we will work to:
+To realize the many benefits of universal access to clean cooling, we support efforts that:

 Avoid and reduce the need for mechanical cooling

-through improved building design, urban planning, and other passive cooling techniques.
+through improved building design, urban planning, and other passive cooling solutions.

 • Passive cooling